-- 1) Percent distribution of households and de jure population by type of sanitation facility - 2) Percent distribution of households and de jure population by improved and unimproved sanitation.
+- 1) Percent distribution of households and de jure population by type of sanitation facility - 2) Percentage of households and de jure population using an improved sanitation facility. - 3) Percentage of households and de jure population using an unimproved sanitation facility. - 4) Percentage of households and de jure population using no facility open defecation.